How to Apply for Award

 Governor's Sustainability Award applications must be submitted electronically by 5:00 PM on May 22, 2015 for consideration.

 Before beginning the online application, be ready with the following information:

 - Basic information about your organization including address, telephone number, number of employees, NAICS code, and a link to your Sustainability Report (if available).

-- Past years that your organization received a Governor’s Sustainability Award, Pollution Prevention Award or Honorable Mention.
+- Past years that your organization received a Governor’s Sustainability Award or a Pollution Prevention Award.

 - A designated contact person at your organization to field questions relating to the application.